 The advantage of using an outside change agent is their objectivity and the ability to give honest feedback to management without fear of reprisal.

-They also bring perspectives from other organizations so they have a broad range of experience to share.
+They also bring perspectives from other organizations, so they share a broad range of experiences.

 The disadvantage of using an external change agent is that they don’t have a working knowledge and understanding of the company culture.